phpsu/phpsu/docs/CommandLine/Ssh.md

 # phpsu ssh

-This command is the basic command that provides the ability to connect to a remote system.
+This is the basic command that provides the ability to connect to a remote system.

 ## Usage